 In a past life, I was a journalist.
-A music journalist at first, on rock weekly Kerrang! magazine, then a film/entertainment journalist for the likes of heat, Doctor Who Magazine, The Word and SFX.
+A music journalist at first, on rock weekly Kerrang! magazine, then a film/entertainment journalist for the likes of heat, Doctor Who Magazine, Metal Hammer, The Face, The Word and SFX.

 I've spent the last decade increasing the amount of fiction writing I do, and lowering the amount of journalism.
 Right now, it's 90% fiction, 10% journalism.
 Nevertheless, I wanted to devote this section of the site to my non-fiction stuff, as it's been a big part of my life.
 If I hadn't done all that living - flying back and forth across the Atlantic for Kerrang! in the '90s - then I almost certainly wouldn't be the writer I am now.
 All that getting drunk and quacking at bands was character-building, dammit, and that's the excuse I'm sticking to.